-Climbing started here in the late 70's with a few adventurous crack climbs, but it was the 90's and the combination of bolts and the Curlew Job Corps climbing recreation program that really spurred route development.
+Climbing started here in the late 70's with a few adventurous crack climbs, but it was the 90's and the combination of bolts and the Curlew Job Corps recreation climbing program that really spurred route development.
 The valley has a variety of face and crack climbs, and although many of the routes have bolts, many are mixed and require at least a piece or two of gear.
 There are now over 250 routes (ranging from 25 to 300' long) along both sides of the valley on a mix of public and private land (be respectful and careful not to go onto private lands, as there is a lot of it surrounding the public crags).
 Unfortunately some of the best routes are on private land, and since these now have access issues they will not be listed in this guide.
-Instead the following are the areas with open access (Listed from east to west); NORTH SIDE;
+Instead the following are the areas with open access (Listed from east to west);

 Morning Rock - 40 routes, sport, mixed and trad up to 3 pitches, 5.2 to 5.12c